Authored by the expert who managed and guided the team behind the France Property Pack

 How much are property prices expected to increase in the Provence in 2026?

-As of early 2026, property prices in the Provence are expected to increase by approximately 2% to 4% over the course of the year, with prime coastal and lifestyle areas potentially reaching the higher end of that range.
+As of 2026, property prices in the Provence are expected to increase by about 3% over the full year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in the Provence.